19hours/sg-statutes/Acts/Property Tax Act.md

 1SeeCap.
 254, N 1.

+“Street and Building Names Board” or “SBNB” means the Street and Building Names Board established under section 49(1);

+[23/2010 wef 25/10/2010]

-“structural network” means a network (whether closed or otherwise) —
+“structural network” means a network (whether closed or otherwise) or any part thereof —

-(a) used for any purpose, including for circulation, distribution, transportation or transmission; and
+(a) used or intended to be used for any purpose, including for circulation, distribution, transportation or transmission; and

-(b) comprising —
+(b) comprising one or more of any of the following:

 (i) railway or rapid transit system lines;